 If you are applying for a green card based on a family relationship, such as through a U.S. citizen or lawful permanent resident parent, child, or spouse, the last thing you probably want to think about is the possibility that your U.S. petitioner will pass away before you have finished the green card application process.
 Not only would the U.S. petitioner's death be terribly sad, but it might end your ability to obtain a U.S. green card (U.S. lawful permanent residence).
-There are exceptions, however, as discussed here.
-You might need to act quickly.

-If you are the foreign-born spouse or other relative of a deceased lawful permanent resident (a green card holder), you cannot self-petition the way the spouse of a deceased U.S. citizen can.
+If you are the foreign-born spouse or other relative of a deceased U.S. lawful permanent resident (a green card holder), you cannot self-petition the way the spouse of a deceased U.S. citizen can.
 However, other "survivor benefits" found within U.S. immigration law might assist you, depending on how far along your case got in the processing pipeline, including "humanitarian reinstatement" and section 204(l) relief.

 Section 204(l) relief.
 If USCIS had not yet approved the I-130, there's another option in the Immigration and Nationality Act known as section 204(l) relief for surviving relatives.
 However, it helps only relatives who are "residing" in the United States and were doing so when the U.S. petitioning relative died.
 "Residing" means the U.S. must have been the person's principal, actual dwelling place.
 People who were out of the U.S. temporarily when their petitioning relative died but whose home was actually in the U.S. can still prove that they were "residing" in the U.S. and take advantage of this law.